NixOS/nix.dev/source/tutorials/nix-language.md

 A function always takes exactly one argument.
 Argument and function body are separated by a colon (`:`).

-Wherever you see a colon (`:`) in Nix language code:
+Wherever you find a colon (`:`) in Nix language code:
 - On its left is the function argument
 - On its right is the function body.

 Function arguments are the third way, apart from [attribute sets](attrset) and [`let` expressions](let), to assign names to values.
-Notably, values are not known in advance: the names are used as placeholders that are filled when [calling a function](calling-functions).
+Notably, values are not known in advance: the names are placeholders that are filled when [calling a function](calling-functions).

 Function declarations in the Nix language can appear in different forms.
 Each of them is explained in the following, and here is an overview: